Scams

 • Scammers can pretend to be anyone online, on the phone, in emails, and text messages.
 They will usually start by offering to help you or ask you to verify who you are.

-• Often, scammers will pretend to be from organisations you know and trust like Telstra, Optus, your health fund, Centrelink, police, a bank, government, a fraud service and others.
-You can never be entirely sure who you are dealing with when you are contacted out of the blue.
+• Scammers will often pretend to be from organisations you know and trust like your bank, Centrelink and others.
+You can never be entirely sure who you’re dealing with when you’re contacted out of the blue.

 THINK